phalcon/documentation/docs/application-micro.md

 !!! info "NOTE"

-    We have to pass the `$app` object in our anonymous function to have access to the `request` object.
+    Make sure to pass the $app object in your anonymous function to have access to the response object.

-When using controllers as handlers, you can perform the redirect just as easy:
+When using controllers as handlers, you can perform the redirect just as easily:

 ```php
 <?php